 Millennials in the manufacturing and supply chain industries are garnering a lot of attention, not to mention a lot of headlines.
 From how milliennials search for jobs to their growing influence on the supply chain, millennials get people talking.

-However, we wanted to talk about the generation that will follow the millennials – Generation Z. Members of this generation are still in classes, developing their interests, and laying the foundations for their futures.
-For many, their futures will be in STEM fields.
+However, we wanted to talk about the generation that will follow the millennials — Generation Z. Members of this generation are still in classes, developing their interests, and laying the foundations for their futures many of which will be in STEM fields.

-In order to find success, these talented students must have strong mentors to guide them along the way.
-When THOMASNET sponsored the Seaford High School Robotics Club, we found such a mentor in faculty advisor Nick Isgro, and we recently spoke to him about what it's like to teach the next generation, STEM education, and the FIRST Robotics competition.
+In order to achieve success, these talented students must have strong mentors to guide them along the way.
+When THOMASNET sponsored the Seaford High School Robotics Club, we found such a mentor in faculty advisor Nick Isgro, and we recently spoke to him about STEM education, the FIRST Robotics competition, and what it's like to teach the next generation.

 Read our conversation below.